 How much is Too much pain?

-Having pain after a root canal is not common, so something is wrong if that pain lasts for an extended period.
+Pain after a root canal is uncommon, so something is wrong if that pain lasts for an extended period.

 While pain is uncommon, many people feel sensitivity or tenderness for several days after the procedure.
 This results from the following factors: